Showing posts with label holidays. Show all posts

 Merry Christmas and Happy New Year,

-Just a few lines to let you know about the things that happened in 2017.
+This is to inform you about the events that occurred in 2017.

 My sister lost her husband (age 68) in April to a heart attack.

-He awoke from sleep, called out to my sister, and said I am having a heart attack and before she could get the help he was gone.
+He awoke from sleep, called out to my sister, and said I have a heart attack, and before she could get help, he was gone.
 He had been having some health issues and had seen a doctor.

-December 16, 2016, Dad was admitted to the Hospital Dec 21, 2016, took Dad to Rehab.
+On December 16, Dad was admitted to the Hospital.
+December 21, I took Dad to Rehab.

-Dad stayed in Rehab from Dec 21, 2016, to 11 February.
-Dad turned 90 this year and could no longer live alone so he went to live with my sister.
-While Dad was in Rehab a minister came by and talked to him.
-Dad said that man changed my life, I was saved and have been going to church with me and my sister.
+Dad stayed in Rehab from December 21 to February 11.
+Dad turned 90 this year and could no longer live alone, so he moved in with my sister.
+While Dad was in Rehab, a minister came by and talked to him.
+Dad said that man changed my life; I was saved, and he has been going to church with me and my sister ever since.

-This year has flown by and Christmas is only a few days away.
+This year has flown by, and Christmas is only a few days away.

 I have finished my Christmas Shopping.

-I had a total knee replacement in my right knee, at the end of September.
+I had a total knee replacement in my right knee at the end of September.

-I was in the hospital for two and a half days, six days in rehab, and four weeks of physical therapy.
+I was in the Hospital for two and a half days, six days in rehab, and four weeks of physical therapy.

-Before surgery I had to wear a leg brace, on my right knee, just to walk.
+Before surgery, I had to wear a leg brace on my right knee just to walk.

-In January we went to Wheeler Wildlife Refuge to see a flock of Sandhill Cranes before they began migrating north.
+In January, we visited Wheeler Wildlife Refuge to observe a flock of Sandhill Cranes before they began their northward migration.

-At the end of January, we toured the Guntersville Museum and rode around Guntersville Lake.
-We also stopped @ Buckets Pocket State Park to enjoy the sweeping view of the rugged untouched landscape from atop a large rock.
+At the end of January, we toured the Guntersville Museum and took a ride around Guntersville Lake.
+We also stopped @ Buckets Pocket State Park to enjoy the sweeping view of the rugged, untouched landscape from atop a large rock.

 We celebrated Valentine's Day @ Famous Dave's Restaurant in Franklin, TN.
 We also visited the famous Bedford Falls Train Display @ Hundred Oaks in Nashville.